Got havoc 502 Bad Gateway Error?

 Under DDoS attacks, the server goes overloaded.
 Use Cloudflare and secure it.
-It is a temporary issue, if it occasionally occur.
+It is a temporary issue if it occasionally occurs.

 5.Correct DNS Record

-Recently did you change server or web hosting company?
+Recently, did you change servers or web hosting companies?
 There might be a high probability of an incorrect DNS record.

 That’s why a browser couldn’t find the correct IP address of the new server to fetch data and ended up in question.